 Richa is an award-winning statistician turned filmmaker.
 Films were not a big part of Richa’s childhood growing up in India, but it wasn’t until pursuing a statistics graduate degree in the U.S that she discovered independent and foreign cinema and fell in love with the medium.
 Her films have screened at 45+ festivals around the world and won 10+ awards.

 Richa's scripts have placed in Oscars-qualifying film festivals and screenwriting competitions such as HollyShorts, Nashville, Shore Scripts, ScreenCraft.
-Her work has been supported by the Stowe Narrative Lab, The Future Of Film Is Female, and Diverse Intelligence Summer Institute.
+Her work has been supported by the Stowe Narrative Lab, The Future Of Film Is Female, Tasveer and Diverse Intelligence Summer Institute.
+Her work has been profiled in Women & Hollywood, Brown Girl Magazine, several podcasts, and more.
 Her film writings have appeared on Static Mass Emporium, a UK-based independent film publication.
-She is currently developing a TV series about dream-based matchmaking which recently won Best Hour Pilot at the 2020 Nashville Film Festival.
-She was selected as 1 of 10 film directors from around the world to participate in the 2021 Open Door Film Project to create a genre-based episodic anthology series.
+She is currently developing a TV series about neuroscience which won Best Hour Pilot at the 2020 Nashville Film Festival and is currently on the prestigious Coverfly RED List for Top Hour TV Dramas for 2021.
+She will also direct a genre anthology piece about motherhood for the 2022 Open Door Film Project.

 Richa is a strong proponent for increasing diversity in storytelling and serves as the Vice President of Development for NYC Women Filmmakers, a non-profit organization dedicated to supporting women in film.
-She is a 2020 Fellow with South Asian Americans in Public Service to mentor and inspire the next generation of diaspora leaders in America.
-A storyteller at heart, she enjoys stories of courage.
-She grew up in India and currently resides in NYC with her husband and puppy.
+She was a 2020 Fellow with South Asian Americans in Public Service to mentor the next generation of diaspora leaders in America.
+A storyteller at heart, she is drawn to stories of courage.
+She grew up in India and currently resides in NYC with her husband, baby boy and a punkish puppy.